robthompson16/support-for-early-career-teachers/content/ucl/year-1-first-half-term-developing-quality-pedagogy-part-1/spring-week-4-mentor-materials.md

 ▪ expose potential pitfalls and explaining how to avoid them

 Use the script from Christine’s Year 1 science lesson as your model.
 You don’t have to go quite as far, if there isn’t the time.
-It's more important to rehearse the parts of your explanation that model thought processes, memorable steps and avoiding pitfalls.
+It’s more important to rehearse the parts of your explanation that model thought processes, memorable steps and avoiding pitfalls.

 ---

 Self-assessment

 In their self-directed study session, your mentee reflected on their classroom practice since the start of the year and completed a checklist similar to this, where they recorded how frequently they ‘do this’.
 Now, as a result of their study activities and their mentoring with you, ask them to record their confidence in the same areas.
-(Look back at the research and practice summary in this week's ECT materials for examples).
+(Look back at the research and practice summary in this week’s ECT materials for examples).

 | I do this                                    | Not at all | Quite | Very confident |
 | -------------------------------------------- | ---------- | ----- | -------------- |